Stable Automorphic Forms for Semisimple Groups

 2mm Throughout this paper, we shall consider only the case where the set of indices is the set $\BZ^+$ of all positive integers.
 Each of the $X_i$ will be considered to be equipped with its Zariski topology and we endow $X$ with the topology of the inductive limit where a set $Z\subset X$ is closed if and only if its preimage in each $X_i$ is closed.
 In particular, each $X_i$ is closed in $X.$

-2mm \begin{definition} A continous mapping $f:X\lrt Y$ of two infinite dimensional algebraic varieties is called a {\sf morphism} if for any $X_i$ in the system $(X_i)$ defining $X$, there exists at least one $Y_j$ in the system $(Y_j)$ defining $Y$ such that $f(X_i)\subset Y_j$ and the restriction $f:X_i\lrt Y_j$ is a morphism of finite dimensional algebraic varieties.
+1mm \begin{definition} A continuous mapping $f:X\lrt Y$ of two infinite dimensional algebraic varieties is called a {\sf morphism} if for any $X_i$ in the system $(X_i)$ defining $X$, there exist at least one $Y_j$ in the system $(Y_j)$ defining $Y$ such that $f(X_i)\subset Y_j$ and the restriction $f:X_i\lrt Y_j$ is a morphism of finite dimensional algebraic varieties.
 Irreducibility and connectedness of an infinite dimensional algebraic variety are defined as irreducibilty and connectedness of the corresponding topological space. \end{definition}